Malakand District

-Malakand District lies at a strategically important position as it acts as a gateway to the Bajaur, Lower Dir, Swat and Bunair districts.
-It is surrounded by mountains that were covered with the varieties of trees, though they have a barren appearance nowadays.
-The Malakand Pass which connects Mardan to Swat and Dir is located near a region of Malakand called Dargai, a site where the local Pushtun tribes fought two fierce battles with the Imperial British Army in 1895 and 1897 (Siege of Malakand).

-The Swat River flows downwards through the district towards the Charsadda District where it falls into the Kabul River.
-Malakand District is bounded in the north by the Lower Dir District, in the east by the Swat District, in the west by Mohmand and Bajaur districts and in the southeast and southwest by the Mardan and Charsadda districts respectively.
+Malakand is surrounded by mountains that were covered with the varieties of trees, though they have a barren appearance nowadays.
+It is bounded in the north by the Lower Dir District, in the east by the Swat District, in the west by Mohmand and Bajaur districts and in the southeast and southwest by the Mardan and Charsadda districts respectively.
 The area of Malakand protected area is 952 km^{2}.

 Geography

 The soil of Malakand is loamy and moist, and is irrigated by the Swat River which flows down from Swat, passing through Swat Ranizai and joins the river Kabul near Charsadda.
 The average rainfall is not enough, therefore the soil requires artificial irrigation.

 There are rare scenic places and tourist resorts in Malakand like Jabban and Malakand hydro-electric project.
 Water passes through a three-mile-long tunnel, and has a natural fall of 350 feet.
 The main income-generating source in Malakand is the two power houses at Dargai and Malakand Khas.
 There are about 11 other suitable sites for construction of Small Hydel Power projects that needed investors' attention.

 Malakand's mountains are rich with mineral resources.
 Deposits of Chromite Iron, China Clay and Fuller's Earth have been found in Malakand.